-a. peer violence
+a.
+Peer violence

-Even though, there is not a clear and unanimous definition of school violence (Henry, 2000), strong similarities between the forms of violence, the school-dynamics, as well as, the specific subjects among whom violence is expressed, can be identified at the schools of the participant countries.
-According to the participants, school violence is expressed mostly among students and takes on many forms such as verbal violence (insulting and calling names, threatening to cause fear, aggressiveness with words, and consequent intimidation), non-verbal violence and physical violence (aggressiveness with acts), psychological violence (displays of favouritism or scapegoating, taking out anger, hurtfulness), social exclusion and isolation, and "visual harassment", a recently spreading form of violence that occurs through sexual content or rape-scenes shown around on smart phones (Enyedi&Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda&Şandru, 2016; Vujović, 2016; Rafalska&Styslavska, 2016).
+Even though, there is not a clear and unanimous definition of school violence (Henry, 2000), strong similarities between the forms of violence, the school-dynamics, as well as the specific subjects among whom violence is expressed, can be identified at school in the participant countries.
+According to the participants, school violence is expressed mostly among students and takes many forms such as verbal violence (insulting and calling names, threatening to cause fear, aggressiveness with words, and consequent intimidation), nonverbal violence and physical violence (aggressiveness with acts), psychological violence (displays of favouritism or scapegoating, taking out anger, hurtfulness), social exclusion and isolation, and "visual harassment", a recently spreading form of violence that occurs through sexual content or rape-scenes being circulated on smart phones (Enyedi & Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda & Şandru, 2016; Vujović, 2016; Rafalska & Styslavska, 2016).

-Another form of violence is that expressed by students towards animals (Mitulescu, Scoda&Şandru, 2016).
+Another form of violence is that expressed by students towards animals (Mitulescu, Scoda & Şandru, 2016).
 Violence against animals might have implications for violence against human beings (McMahan, 2005).